 AFC U20 Asian Cup: Yuhaybi's strike leads Saudi Arabia to 1-0 win over China in quarters

-Shenzhen, Feb 22 (IANS) Amar Al Yuhaybi struck deep into time added on as Saudi Arabia defeated China 1-0 in their AFC U20 Asian Cup China 2025 quarter-final at the Shenzhen Youth Football Training Base Centre Stadium on Saturday.
+Shenzhen, Feb 22 (IANS) Amar Al Yuhaybi struck deep into time added-on as Saudi Arabia defeated China 1-0 in their AFC U20 Asian Cup China 2025 quarterfinal at the Shenzhen Youth Football Training Base Centre Stadium here on Saturday.

 China started the second half on the front foot and received a great opportunity to go ahead in the 58th minute after Nawaf Al Ghulaimish brought down Wang just inside the box, but Yousef produced a full-stretch save to deny Liu Chengyu’s penalty.

-Wang had another go in the 63rd minute, unleashing a shot from outside the box that Yousef could only parry but Liu miskicked the rebound as the opportunity went to waste.
+Wang had another go at the goal in the 63rd minute, unleashing a shot from outside the box that Yousef could only parry but Liu miskicked the rebound as the opportunity went to waste.

 With play edging towards an additional 30 minutes, Saudi Arabia had the China fans holding their heads in dismay three minutes into time added on when Yuhaybi volleyed the ball into the back of the net over the outstretched arms of keeper Liu for a sensational finish to a thrilling contest.